matrix-org/rageshake/README.md

 ## Issue template

-It is possible to specify a template in the configuration file which will be used to build the body of any issues created on Github or Gitlab, via the `issue_body_template` setting.
+It is possible to specify a template in the configuration file which will be used to build the body of any issues created on Github or Gitlab, via the `issue_body_template_file` setting.
 See [templates/README.md](templates/README.md) for more information.

 ## HTTP endpoints